-To receive transfer credit, the student must file an official transcript of previous college work and a transfer credit request form with the Director of Transfer Placement.
+To receive transfer credit, the student must file an official transcript of previous college work.
 A student must earn a minimum of 30 credit hours at Shawnee State University to be considered for the award of an associate degree and a minimum of 45 credit hours to be considered for the award of a baccalaureate degree.